mrworf/plexupdate/README.md

 ![plexupdate.sh](http://i.imgur.com/ThY5Rvl.png "plexupdate")
 # plexupdate

-Plex Update is a BASH script which simplifies the life of headless Linux Plex Media Server users (how's that for a strange description).
+Plex Update is a bash script which helps you keep Plex Media Server up to date on Linux.

-This tool will automatically download the latest version for linux (Using plexpass or public version) and if you **kindly ask**, also install it for you.
+plexupdate will automatically download the latest version of Plex Media Server for Linux and, optionally, also install it for you.

-# What happened to `.plexupdate` ?
+### What happened to `.plexupdate` ?

-It has gone away to keep it simpler and more secure.
-You can either provide the config you want using `--config` parameter or place it in `/etc/plexupdate.conf`.
+It has gone away to keep things simpler and more secure.
+You can either provide the config you want using the `--config` parameter or place it in `/etc/plexupdate.conf`.

 # Installation